purcelba/streeteasy_scrape/README.md

 Python code for scraping real-estate data from a popular rental listings web page.

+## Important
+As of 2/20/2017, Streeteasy.com has blocked web scraping (https://www.distilnetworks.com/).

 ## About
 This repository contains a Python script for scraping and formatting rental listings from the popular NYC rental listings web page www.streeteasy.com.